Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/introduction.rst

 In *Edit Mode* there are three different selection modes.
-You can enter the different modes by selecting one of the three buttons in the toolbar.
+You can enter the different modes by selecting one of the three buttons in the header.

 Vertices
    In this mode vertices are drawn as points.